hackolade/docker/Studio/README.md

 The example uses a [Dockerfile.app](Dockerfile.app) which references the latest base [image](https://hub.docker.com/r/hackolade/studio) with all prerequisites needed to run Hackolade.
 We chose to not include the Hackolade Studio application in the base image so it would remain stable, while the Dockefile.app instructions download the latest version.

 The image has a pre-created user “hackolade” with UID 1000 and GID 0, which may be needed to synchronize permissions between container and host system.
-This group GID is particularly important in the case
+This group GID is particularly important in the case the user is dynamically assigned in the container.

-Note that user / group inside a container should have access to mounted folders as well as host user to avoid permission issues: appData, data, logs, options.
+Note that user / group inside a container should have access to mounted folders as well as host user, to avoid permission issues: appData, data, logs, options.
 This is why user UID/GIG mapping is necessary between the host and the container.

-All necessary folder are setup at build time to be read/writable by any user part of the GID group defined at build time.
+All necessary folders are setup at build time to be read/writable by any user part of the GID group defined at build time.